nixworks/public/news/2006/10/26/README.md

 _Context: Governments of Kiribati, Tuvalu, global warming's, rising sea levels_

 ### [ ExxonMobil Corp., the world's largest petroleum extracting company, says its third-quarter net income rose to USD $10.5 billion from $9.92 billion as crude prices rise to an all-time high.
 This is the second highest quarterly profit figure for a United States company. ](/news/2006/10/26/exxonmobil-corp-the-world-s-largest-petroleum-extracting-company-says-its-third-quarter-net-income-rose-to-usd-10-5-billion-from-9-92.md)
-_Context: $, ExxonMobil Corporation, U.S., crude oil, profit_
+_Context: $, ExxonMobil Corporation, United States, crude oil, profit_

 ### [ Afghan government officials claim at least 60 civilians were killed in ISAF Operation Medusa in the Panjwayi district of Kandahar province on Tuesday. ](/news/2006/10/26/afghan-government-officials-claim-at-least-60-civilians-were-killed-in-isaf-operation-medusa-in-the-panjwayi-district-of-kandahar-province.md)
 Get the latest international news and world events from Asia, Europe, the Middle East, and more.
 See world news photos and videos at ABCNews.com